Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Related Work

 \subsection{Modern Hopfield Networks}

-Hopfield networks are energy-based, binary associative memory networks, which popularized artificial neural networks in the 1980s \cite{Hopfield:82,Hopfield:84}.
-Associative memory networks have been designed to store and retrieve samples.
-The storage capacity of classical binary Hopfield networks can be considerably increased by polynomial terms in the energy function \cite{Chen:86,Psaltis:86,Baldi:87,Gardner:87,Abbott:87,Horn:88,Krotov:16}.
-Exponential terms in the energy function can further increase the storage capacity \cite{Demircigil:17}.
-In contrast to these binary memory networks, we use continuous associative memory networks.
-These modern Hopfield networks for deep learning architectures have an energy function with continuous states, which can store exponentially many samples that can be retrieved with one update only \cite{Ramsauer:20, Ramsauer:21}.
+Associative memory networks are a type of neural network architecture designed for pattern recognition and recall tasks \cite{mceliece1987capacity}.
+They are based on the idea of ``associative memory'', which is the ability to retrieve a stored memory based on partial or incomplete input.
+As the most representative energy-based, binary associative memory networks, Hopfield networks popularized artificial neural networks in the 1980s \cite{Hopfield:82,Hopfield:84}.
+Since they have a finite storage capacity, the classical binary Hopfield networks can only store a limited number of patterns.
+An interesting finding is that the storage capacity of classical binary Hopfield networks can be considerably increased by polynomial or exponential terms in the energy function \cite{Krotov:16,Demircigil:17}.
+In contrast to these binary memory networks, Ramsauer et al. proposed modern Hopfield networks which achieve continuous associative memory.
+These modern Hopfield networks for deep learning architectures have an energy function with continuous states, which can store exponentially many samples that can be retrieved with one update only \cite{Ramsauer:21}.
 Crucially, they are differentiable and can thus be embedded in deep learning architectures trained by gradient descent.
-Modern Hopfield Networks have already been successfully applied to immune repertoire classification \cite{Widrich:20} and chemical reaction prediction \cite{Seidl:21,Seidl:22}.
+Modern Hopfield networks have already been successfully applied to immune repertoire classification \cite{widrich2020modern} and chemical reaction prediction \cite{Seidl:22}.